GuilhemN/eprint-to-email/README.md

 | 0 10 \* \* 6     | saturday at 10:00                               |
 | 0/15 \* \* \* \* | every 15 minutes                                |

-Because the workflow looks at the previous successful run to determine which posts to send you, you can also disable the workflow by hand and pickup again later.
+The application tracks previously seen RSS items in a SQLite database, so you can stop and restart the container without losing track of what's been sent.
 There might be a limit to the amount of posts in a single RSS feed.

-Note: Github workflow runs do [not support timezones](https://github.com/orgs/community/discussions/13454) for cron schedules.

 ## Screenshot